A dormant company in the UK is defined as a company that has not had any significant accounting transactions during its financial year.

 The directors are responsible for ensuring the dormant company submits the following:

-- An annual return ARO1 Annual Return: This form discloses the situation of the company’s registered office, together with director details and shareholdings and must be submitted to Companies House each year.
+- A Confirmation Statement: This form discloses the situation of the company’s registered office, together with director details and shareholdings and must be submitted to Companies House each year.

 - Dormant company accounts: A company must file accounts with Companies House each year whether it has traded or not.
 If a company has been dormant from incorporation, and its financial year has not been amended, then it must file the first dormant accounts within 21 months of the date of incorporation.
 For each subsequent year dormant accounts must be filed within 9 months of the financial year-end unless the year-end is changed.
 Changing the financial year-end will affect the date by which accounts will be required to be filed dependent on whether the period is shortened or extended, and when the request to amend it is made.

 If the company has never traded

 Dormant accounts can be submitted to Companies House online through their web filing facility or by downloading, completing and returning a copy of the AA02 form.
 This is suitable for companies who have not traded, but is unsuitable for a company that has balance sheet entries from a previous year’s trading activity when a more detailed balance sheet would be required.
 Where opting to file dormant accounts in paper format the completed AA02 form should be sent recorded delivery to: Companies House, Crown Way, Maindy, Cardiff CF14 3UZ.